pqrsooo/Fally/README.md

 ## Citation

-* Bogdan Kwolek, Michal Kepski, Human fall detection on embedded platform using depth maps and wireless accelerometer, Computer Methods and Programs in Biomedicine, Volume 117, Issue 3, December 2014, Pages 489-501, ISSN 0169-2607 [[Link]](http://home.agh.edu.pl/~bkw/research/pdf/2014/KwolekKepski_CMBP2014.pdf)
+* Bogdan Kwolek, Michal Kepski, Human fall detection on embedded platform using depth maps and wireless accelerometer, Computer Methods and Programs in Biomedicine, Volume 117, Issue 3, December 2014, Pages 489-501, ISSN 0169-2607. [[Link]](http://home.agh.edu.pl/~bkw/research/pdf/2014/KwolekKepski_CMBP2014.pdf)

 ## Warning

-Since main purpose of this application is to demonstrate human fall detection algorithm, most part of this application are **partially implemented**
+Since main purpose of this application is to demonstrate human fall detection algorithm, most part of this application are **partially implemented**.

 And we also know that we should promote such this important section to the top of this README.md :grinning: